fkirc/attranslate/README.md

 `attranslate` recognizes that automated translations are not perfect.
 Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.
+`attranslate` won't ever overwrite a manual correction in subsequent runs.

 ## Support For Manual Reviews